fe1inae/tf2/README.md

 # Game Configurations

-***WARNING: seriously, just dont try to install this. its buggy, spaghetty, and incredibly hacky, and just for another way for me to waste time.***
+***WARNING: seriously, just dont try to install this. its buggy, spaghetty, incredibly hacky, and just for another way for me to waste time.***

-**if you know what youre doing (i dont) and see any neat concepts you like, feel free to grab. spread knowledge ^.^**

 ![autoexec message](Utilities/Media/autoexec.png)